lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 - ✅ Always use the CI system secrets stroage mechanism
 - ❌ Never store secrets in any form, such as configuration file in cache, general plaintext environment variables, or other methods which print to the build logs.

+### Do not expose sensitive data via cache keys

+It is a common practice in CI systems to main caches of installed artifacts, file system layers and otherwise.
+In some cases, it may be required to supply a unique key to associate the cache with.

+- ✅ Always use a generic and publicly accessible data point for cache keys, such as `package.json`, `requirements.txt`, etc.
+- ❌ Never base the cache key on sensitive information like your repository token (`GITHUB_TOKEN`), or other sort of credentials.

 ## Secure use of Package Registries

 ### Avoid publishing secrets to the npm registry